 An IQ test scores you on a few different areas: logic, nonverbal reasoning, and problem-solving, as well as others.
 Those who want to know their intellectual abilities and potential would be someone who wants to take this type of test.

 What Type of Format is an IQ Test?

 An IQ test is given in multiple-choice format.
 They are almost always timed, as well.

-A chicken was cooked in an electric oven at 395° F in the oven for 3 hours.
-The internal temperature of the chicken rose from 31° F to 195° F. What was the average rise in temperature per hour?
+A steak was cooked in an electric oven at 395 degrees F for 3 hours.
+The internal temperature of the beef increased from 31 degrees F to 195 degrees F. What was the average increase in temperature per hour that the steak cooked?

 Usually, IQ tests are used to determine which educational path a person should choose based on their intellectual abilities and potential.
 These tests can also be ideal for those who want to determine the best career path for their abilities based on the results.
 This can help you choose a school or training that matches what you'd be able to do and keep up with.